Izofen/torrent/Неофициальные сборники/README_009.md

 02. Elvis Presley - True Love Travels On A Gravel
 03. Whitney Houston - I Will Always Love You
 04. Elton John - Rocket Man
-05. Santa Esmeralda - You<1>re My Everything
+05. Santa Esmeralda - You re My Everything
 06. Barbara Streisand - The Shadow Of Your Smile
 07. Sammy Davis Jr. - What Kind Of Fool Am I
 08. Stevie Wonder - You Will Know